 - Synopsis: This 2012 documentary is a deep dive into the corporate structure of his holding company.
 It explains how insurance float works—specifically through engines like GEICO and National Indemnity—and how he decentralizes operations while centralizing capital allocation.

-- Key Takeaway: The absolute power of non-recourse, zero-cost leverage.
-Berkshire isn’t just a stock portfolio; it is an engineered machine designed to throw off free cash flow that can be reallocated instantly.
+- Key Takeaway: The power of float when it is disciplined, durable, and not secretly expensive.
+Berkshire isn’t just a stock portfolio.
+It is a strange beast: operating businesses, insurance float, public equities, private subsidiaries, and a capital allocator sitting above the whole thing deciding where the next dollar goes.
 While retail investors can’t easily replicate insurance float, understanding this mechanic completely shatters the myth that Buffett is just a simple “stock picker.”
-He is a leverage architect.
+He is a capital-structure architect.
+That is more interesting than the cartoon version.

 10) Warren Buffett’s Top Ten Rules for Success (2020)